BoyaDivyajyothi/GrainPalette---A-Deep-Learning-Odyssey-In-Rice-Type-Classification-Through-Transfer-Learning/readme.md

-project final report and documents
+video demo of the project